pmacct/pmacct/test-framework/README.md

 ## 2 - How To Run

+**NOTE**: minimum system requirements to run the framework are currently 4GB RAM and 10GB free disk space.
+Recommended is 2 CPUs, 8GB RAM and 20GB free disk space.

 In order to run the tests locally you need to be in the 'test-framework' folder (which is the pytest root folder).
+Also, if venv is in use, you must be in the previously built venv environment.

 To run one or more test cases:
 ```shell